aemonge/aemonge.github.io/README.md

 ### Skills {#skills}

 - Team leader
   : Experience since 2015 leading teams guiding members into their self-taught capacities, improving the value of the team as a whole.
 I'm recurrently able to transform junior and newbies developers into a senior quality developers.
+Moving from leading 3 people into leading 15 in 2020.

-- Creative
+- Empowering
-  : The great expand of my technology knowledge, allows me into focusing in solutions instead of softwares.
-Being able to combine different technologies to create new solutions inexistent in the market; such as a created tiny ad-hoc frameworks, micro-front ends (back in the 2016), AI decision screens, etc...
+  : Since my career started form developer all they way up to technical lead, I can easily share my knowledge to both developers and producto owners.
+I usually prefer teaching people to learn how overcome problems, rather than giving them the solution; this allows me to work smarter and not harder.
+My communication skills are in constant evolution and since 2017 I'm proud to keep in touch with developer that have become architects after working with me.

-- Result oriented
+- Scientific approach
-  : As the current market is trending I follow the iteration pattern development.
-Investing time to develop quick and small features, rather than big features in smaller deliveries.
-Making the process more transparent so that we can achieve better results.
+  : IT is always moving forward at high speeds, therefore I'm obligated to perform a full research any time there's a suggestion or a new requirement.
+My research tends to compare fully all the alternatives, in order to be sure we have chosen the best current solution. mY Creativity, mixed with de detail oriented allows me to have innovative and valuable results.

 ---